-The Redeemable Participating shares have no par value and are issued at the issue price in accordance to the offering Memorandum.
-They shall confer upon the holders thereof the rights set out below:
+The Redeemable Participating Shares have no par value and are issued at the issue price in accordance to the Offering Memorandum.
+They shall confer upon the holders thereof the rights set out below.

-1 Voting rights
+a) Voting rights

-The holders of Class A and Class B Shares shall not have the right to receive notice of meeting of shareholders and attend such meetings, and shall have no right to vote at any meeting of shareholders, other than class meetings, of the Fund and/or to approve any resolution of the Fund.
+The holders of Redeemable Participating shares shall not have the right to receive notice of meeting of shareholders and attend such meetings, and shall have no right to vote at any meeting of shareholders, other than class meetings, of the Fund and/or to approve any resolution of the Fund.